chenjuneking/gulp-json-replace/README.md

 ## Usage

-Assume you wanna replace the title and the description/keywords of the html file:
+Assume you wanna replace the title and the description/keywords of the html file:<br />
 index.html, signin/signin.html, signup/signup.html
 ```
 <html>